SapitoSucio/froggo-guides/docs/script_commands.md

 This function will return a tick depending on **<tick type\>**:

-    0: The server's tick, a measurement in milliseconds used by the server's timer system.
+    0: The server`s tick, a measurement in milliseconds used by the server`s timer system.
 This tick is an unsigned int which loops every ~50 days.
     1: The time, in seconds, since the start of the current day.
     2: The system time in UNIX epoch time, or the number of seconds elapsed since